-Overview

-Spike2 supports the CED 1902 Mk III and the Axon Instruments CyberAmp signal conditioners and also the Power1401 gain option through the signal conditioner control panel.
+Overview The Spike2 signal conditioner control panel supports the CED 1902 Mk III and IV and the Axon Instruments CyberAmp signal conditioners and also the Power1401 gain option.
 You can open the conditioner control panel from either the sampling configuration channel parameters dialog (when the channel type is waveform or WaveMark) or from the Sample menu.
 The 1902 and CyberAmp signal conditioners are controlled through a serial port which is set in the Edit menu Preferences... option.

-What a signal conditioner does
+What a signal A s conditioner does data equ